-The Type 45 is the poster child of the gold plating tendency; everyone (me included) cites the project as a typical example, pointing to the billion pound plus cost and ever decreasing numbers but let’s not forget, the enemy has a vote and opposing defence technology does not stand still.
+Type 45 is the poster child of the gold plating tendency; everyone (me included) cites the project as a typical example, pointing to the billion pound plus cost and ever-decreasing numbers but let’s not forget, the enemy has a vote and opposing defence technology does not standstill.

-It is also worth noting that the specification for Type 45 and its weapon systems were ultimately derived from experience in the Falklands conflict, harsh and expensively won experience.
+It is also worth noting that the specification for Type 45 and its weapon systems was ultimately derived from experience in the Falklands conflict, harsh and expensively won experience.

 Just to reinforce the point, have a read of this story from RIANOVOSTI